drborges/katana/Readme.md

 katana approaches DI in a fairly simple manner.
 For each type that needs to be available for injection -- a.k.a `injectable` -- a [constructor function](https://golang.org/doc/effective_go.html#composite_literals) needs to be registered with an instance of `kanata.Injector`.

-Provider functions are like [constructor functions](https://golang.org/doc/effective_go.html#composite_literals), they may take arguments representing the required dependencies to create an instance of that injectable and return a single value, the actual instance.
-Here is an example:

 ```go
 func NewUserService(depA *DependencyA, depB *DependencyB) *UserService {
 	return &UserService{depA, depB}